 Discussion: More research is required to identify whether invasive clinical interventions currently being delivered by these social care support workers and the effectiveness and appropriateness of the education staff are receiving in relation to these.

-Clinical intervention education for social care support workers of adults: A review of the current literature.
+Invasive clinical intervention education for social care support workers of adults: A review of the current literature.

 Introduction

-Background

 Meeting changing care needs

-Due to increasing longevity, more people with ID are living into older age with a range of complex health needs that render them technologically dependent and in need of regular on-going health interventions necessary to maintain their health and wellbeing (Glendinning et al. 2001, MacKay et al. 2010,).
+Due to increasing longevity, more people with ID are living into older age with a range of complex health needs that render them technologically dependent and in need of regular on-going health interventions necessary to maintain their health and wellbeing (Glendinning et al. 2001, MacKay et al. 2010, Bardsley et al. 2011, WHO 2011).
 However, it is not only those with ID who require increasing levels of care within in the community.
 Other groups including people with: cerebral palsy, multiple sclerosis, motor neurone disease, brain injuries, physical injuries, dementia and diabetes may also require increasing levels of care.
+This has significant implications for the way in which care services are and will be provided in the future (Emerson & Baines 2010, WHO 2011).
+Due to the changes in social care and the policy shift to care within the community within many countries, it is anticipated that Social Care Support Workers (SCSWs) (these SCSWs can also be known as: paid carers, support workers, social care staff, social care workers, caregivers, and carers) may take on more complex roles and be involved in the provision of invasive clinical interventions (ICIs) that were previously within the domain of qualified healthcare professionals.
 The need for changing models of care to address a new policy-focus where more care is provided in the community, is now recognised as an international concern (WHO 2011, Beard et al. 2012).
 There is a range of wider drivers leading to changed models of care.
 These include: demographic changes, the shifting of disease burden, health inequalities, medical advancements, public expectations and EU regulations (Ham 2009), the need for hospital services to be delivered within local communities as opposed to hospitals and the need for more responsive patient-centred services, workforce pressures and a reduced/static public service funding (Hanratty et al. 2012).
-In order to deliver this agenda it is vital that the workforce has the appropriate skills and knowledge.
+In order to deliver this agenda globally it is vital that the workforce has the appropriate skills and knowledge.

 Although family carers make up a large proportion of carers in the United Kingdom and throughout the world, there are also large numbers of people who provide care in different types of paid employment (Saks & Allsop 2007).
 SCSWs facilitate competence in daily living skills and enable access to a wide range of daily living and community activities (Felce & Perry 1995, Windley & Chapman 2010).
+The focus of this article is on those provide care in paid employment globally.
 SCSWs facilitate competence in daily living skills and their roles generally include: food preparation and service, domestic tasks, administration, education and attending meetings.
 However, SCSWs are increasingly taking on additional roles such as diabetes management, changing surgical dressings, administering medication, inserting catheters and taking venous blood samples.
-Yet their preparation to undertake these new roles varies significantly and employers need to ensure that they are meeting their duty to employ staff who are competent.
+Yet their preparation to undertake these new roles varies significantly and employers need to ensure that they are meeting their duty to employ staff who are competent regardless of country.